• Share this on:

 Tips:

-• Check the EU’s Trade Helpdesk for an overview of all legal requirements set for your product.
-In the Helpdesk, you can identify your product code to get a list of applicable requirements.
+• Check the EU Access2Markets online helpdesk for an overview of all legal requirements for your product.
+Look up your product code to see a list of applicable requirements.

 • Do not take financial risks with new buyers.
-Insure your orders via an insurance company or insist on L/C.
+Check their credibility, insure your orders with an insurance company or insist on a letter of credit.

-Besides legal and non-legal mandatory requirements, there are many services that buyers implicitly expect or at least highly appreciate if you want to do business with them.
-These requirements can differ from buyer to buyer.
+Besides legal and non-legal mandatory requirements, there are many services that buyers implicitly expect or at least highly appreciate if you do business with them.

 Product design and development

-European buyers are always looking for special designs, materials or production methods that will help them stand out in the market.
-Consider for instance:
+European buyers are always looking for special designs, sustainable or innovative materials and production methods that will help them stand out in the market.
+Consider, for example:

-• Fabrics and padding that enhance a consumer’s shape.
+• Fabrics and padding that enhance the wearer’s shape;

-• Fabrics that provide a long-lasting fit such as Lycra® T400®.
+• Fabrics that provide long-lasting fit, such as Lycra® T400®;

-• Performance-increasing materials (for instance special knits that reduce drag, improve blood circulation or give extra support in specific body areas)
+• Performance-enhancing materials (such as special knits that reduce drag, improve blood circulation or support specific body areas); and

-• Integrated wearable technologies (activity trackers, heart rate and blood pressure sensors, or sensors that let you keep track of your child or prevent them from entering deep water).
+• Integrated wearable technologies (activity trackers, heart rate and blood pressure sensors, sensors that let parents keep track of a child or prevent them from entering deep water).

 Printing

 Printed fabrics are widely used in swimwear production.
-There are different printing techniques: lithography (using printing plates and rollers on fabric); digital printing (inkjet and laser, allows for small production runs) and screen printing (transferring images onto fabric or garments using a fine material or mesh/film.
+There are different printing techniques, including lithography (using printing plates and rollers on fabric), digital printing (inkjet and laser, allows for small production runs) and screen printing (transferring images onto fabric or garments using a fine material or mesh/film).
 Printing can be outsourced, but having your own printing and embroidery machines increases your flexibility.

-To ensure quality (and in some cases also environmentally respectful production methods), buyers may require you to source your base materials from a preferred supplier or from a controlled source.
-For instance:
+To ensure quality (and/or environmentally-friendly production methods), buyers may require you to source your base materials from a preferred supplier or a controlled source.
+For example:

 Communication

 Smooth communication is an implicit requirement that all buyers have.
-Always reply to every e-mail within 24 hours, Even if it is just to confirm that you have received the e-mail and will send a more detailed reply later.
-If you encounter a problem with a production order, notify your buyer immediately and try to offer a solution.
-Another good tip is to create a T&A (time and arrival) of every order and share it with your buyer.
-This file will help you to manage expectations, monitor progress and is the best guarantee for on-time delivery.
+Always reply to emails within 24 hours, even if it is just to confirm that you have received the email and will reply in full later.
+If you find a problem with a production order, immediately notify your buyer and try to offer a solution.
+Another good tip is to create a ‘time and arrival’ (T&A) file for every order and share it with your buyer.
+This file will help you manage expectations and monitor progress, and is the best guarantee for on-time delivery.

 Flexibility

-Many factories focus only on getting ‘convenient’ orders: simple styles, large quantities and long delivery times.
-However, if you want to start a business relationship with a European buyer, be prepared to accept complicated orders first.
-Buyers will want to test your factory before they give you big, easy orders.
-Make sure at the start that a buyer will not continue to only place difficult orders with you and convenient orders elsewhere.
+If you want to start a business relationship with a European buyer, be prepared to accept complicated orders first.
+Buyers will test your factory before giving you large, easy orders.
+However, make sure at the start that buyers will not place only difficult orders with you and easy orders elsewhere.

-• order quantities below your normal Minimum Order Quantity (MOQ);
+• Order quantities below your normal minimum order quantity (MOQ); and

-• a price level that is lower than you would normally accept for small quantity orders.
+• A price level below what you would normally accept for small-quantity orders.

-Even then, be aware that ‘big easy orders’ may never come, especially if you are working with smaller brands and retailers.
-Such buyers are increasingly spreading out their orders over the year because swimwear is not a typical summer item anymore.
-This is due to climate change (which has prolonged the summer season) and online retail (which has made consumers get used to the idea that swimwear is available anytime, anywhere).
-This means you need to adjust your production lines, keep stock and deliver small collections fast, all year long.
+Even then, be aware that ‘big, easy orders’ may never come, especially if you are working with smaller brands and retailers.
+Such buyers are increasingly spreading out their orders over the year as swimwear is no longer only a summer item.
+This is due to climate change (longer summer season) and online retail (consumers now expect swimwear to be available anytime, anywhere).
+This means you’ll need to adjust your production lines, maintain stocks and deliver small collections fast, all year long.

 What are the requirements for niche markets?

 There are many interesting niches in swimwear.
-Be aware that niche buyers usually offer smaller orders and require a relatively high service level.
-This means that you need to adjust your manufacturing and sourcing setup if you want to be profitable.
+Be aware that niche buyers usually want smaller orders and require a relatively high service level.
+This means you need to adjust your manufacturing and sourcing setup if you want to be profitable.

 UV-protective swimwear

-UV-protective swimwear may sound contradictory because most swimwear is designed to not cover the entire body.
-UV-protective swimming shirts and shorts however are becoming a staple in swimwear collections, especially for children.
+UV-protective swimwear may sound contradictory, because most swimwear is designed to not cover the whole body.
+However, UV-protective swimming shirts and shorts are becoming a staple in swimwear collections, especially for children.

 Tips:

-• If you decide to focus on a niche, investigate the specific requirements and make sure you can comply.
-Be aware that order quantities in niche markets are usually smaller than in mainstream markets.
-Try to become a specialist in the niche of your choosing.
+• If you decide to focus on a niche market, research the specific requirements and make sure you can meet them.
+Be aware that order quantities are usually smaller in niche markets than mainstream markets.
+Try to become a specialist in your chosen niche.

-• Develop a specialised collection that represents the niche requirements to show your potential customer that you understand and supply according to their requirements.
+• Develop a specialised collection that matches the niche requirements to show potential customers that you understand and can supply to their requirements.

 2. Through what channels can you get swimwear on the European market?